virtual-labs/exp-calibration-pressure-guage-dead-weight-iitkgp/experiment/aim.md

 ## Aim of the experiment

-To calibrate a pressure gauge using Dead Weight Gauge Calibrator.
+To calibrate a pressure gauge using a Dead Weight Pressure Gauge.